 The unique reference number given to every property in Great Britain is linking public health data with local services to build a clear picture of residents’ health and wellbeing in Kent.

 Services such as care homes, GP surgeries and home safety visits are planned to meet local demand by analysing different types of public health information.
-The unique property reference number (UPRN) given to every property in Great Britain by GeoPlace is used to link this data in the Kent Integrated Dataset (KID), building a clear picture of residents’ health and wellbeing.
+To gain a better insight into residents’ health and wellbeing, unique property reference numbers (UPRNs) from GeoPlace are used to understand how different issues are linked within the Kent Integrated Dataset (KID).

 The ability to bring datasets together geographically enables planners to visualise where things are in the real world, which is vital when trying to understand where resources need to be deployed.
 By developing robust samples of families with single and multiple vulnerabilities, such as single parents, teenage parents, mental health issues and learning disabilities, needs can be modelled to meet current and future demand.